-The Carrolup Story online resource is part of our wider Carrolup initiative, that will include publication of a book, Aboriginal Child Artists of Carrolup, in mid-2019.
+The Carrolup Story online resource is part of our wider Carrolup initiative, that will include publication of a book about the Aboriginal child artists of Carrolup.
 We also intend to make a feature-length documentary based on this Story.

 We aim to help catalyse grassroots activity in local Noongar communities and further afield, in order to facilitate healing from intergenerational trauma and its consequences (e.g. addiction, mental health problems).

 We hope you will spend time exploring our website.
 Please check out a summary of the Story of the child artists of Carrolup, written in 12 short instalments.
 We also explain the importance of our project, and its development from my perspective.
 You can start to learn of John Stanton’s role in this Story in his first blog post.

 We will be blogging regularly about different elements of the Story, as well as on a wide range of related issues.
 We want to give people the opportunity to learn more about trauma and intergenerational trauma, the healing of trauma and its consequences, Aboriginal culture, art, and various other matters.

 One part of our website will contain all blogs related to healing.
 We have also included a Healing Video Gallery, for which I have selected my favourite videos from YouTube that are relevant to the healing of trauma.
 I will blog about these videos as time proceeds.